 Porter has had a variety of international experiences including a marine biology and Australian literature program in Queensland, Australia; family travel to France and Italy; field research in Trinidad and Mexico; a Brethern Colleges Abroad seminar in the Galapagos Islands and Quito, Ecuador; and January Term travel trips to Grenada and the Commonwealth of Dominica.

-She teaches several biology courses at Salem College, including BIOL 101 Biodiversity, BIOL 205 Biometry, and special topics courses such as Endocrinology and Animal Behavior, and also PSYC 160 Human Sexuality and a First Year Experience course centered on environmental impacts.
+She teaches several biology courses at Salem College, including BIOL 101 Biodiversity, BIOL 180 Animal Behavior, BIOL 205 Biometry, and also PSYC 160 Human Sexuality and a First Year Experience course centered on environmental impacts on human health.
 Besides teaching, Porter has served as faculty adviser for Beta Beta Beta (the Biology Honor Society) and the Environmental Concerns Organization (ECO).

 Advice to students: “Use your Salem education to look for tools to add to your toolbelt of skills and knowledge, rather than just looking for tasks that will suit the tools you already have.”